kiranmaimalluvalasa/DP-203/README.md

 Data Lake Storage Gen2 serves as the foundation for enterprise data lakes on Azure, managing petabytes of data with high throughput.
 A data lake is a centralized repository for storing all types of data, both structured and unstructured, in their raw formats, facilitating easy access and analysis.

+## Azure Synapse service.
+use : storing your data warehouse

+Azure SQL Database is a fully managed relational database service optimized for transactional workloads and general-purpose applications.
+It supports /*OLTP(online transaction processing)*/ scenarios with traditional SQL Server-based architecture, offering scalability through vertical and horizontal scaling.

+Azure SQL Data Warehouse (Azure Synapse Analytics) is a cloud-based data warehouse service designed for analytical processing and big data analytics.
+It utilizes massively parallel processing (MPP) architecture for scalable query performance across large datasets, making it ideal for /*OLAP(online analytical processing)*/  workloads and complex analytics tasks.

+## what is difference between olap and oltp in azure

+Online analytical processing (OLAP) is a technology that organizes large business databases and supports complex analysis.
+It can be used to perform complex analytical queries without negatively affecting transactional systems.

+The databases that a business uses to store all its transactions and records are called online transaction processing (OLTP) databases.
+These databases usually have records that are entered one at a time.
+Often they contain a great deal of information that is valuable to the organization.
+The databases that are used for OLTP, however, were not designed for analysis.
+Therefore, retrieving answers from these databases is costly in terms of time and effort.
+OLAP systems were designed to help extract this business intelligence information from the data in a highly performant way.
+This is because OLAP databases are optimized for heavy read, low write workloads.

+Diagram that shows the OLAP logical architecture in Azure.